 There is also the tested myth that they were used to improve vision in the dark when going below decks during an attack.
 This can work, but if this were the case, you would never wear one all the time.
 This is more a modern theory than a real documented tactic.
 We also have no way of knowing how many wore them, for need or tactic.

 Walking the Plank: There is no recorded reputable source that said this ever was done.
 Yes it can be conceived, likely by Irving or Stephenson, as a way to torture someone and get information but what is the value?
 Why waste the time?
 However, the term “Heave to” is quite common and in common lexicon at that time.
 It simply meant to toss someone overboard.
 A much more practical solution.

 Pirate’s Code: Lets think about this for a minute.
 Imagine all the pirates getting together for a conference, say in Atlantic City, and agree to laws that all will abide by!
 They sent out a fax or text or email or telegram or carrier pigeon or posted on the pirate bulletin board to coordinate this, right?
-No, no and also no. Not possible and not likely and one would follow such rules.
+No, no and also no. Not possible and not likely and no one would follow such rules.
 No.

 Pirate language and song: Yes there had to be some terms and songs common to the lifestyle, just like there is to any.
 But the ones we know, “AAARGGG”, and “Shiver me timbers” and all those songs, are a product of Stephenson and Disney.
 One British actor was in two movies about Pirates in a short time used his exaggerated British accent to form the fictional pirate accent.
 Considering pirates were from many nations and languages, there could not be a common vernacular.

 The Jolly Rodger: OK, this one is based on truth but … no. Think about the name, Jolly Rodger.
 How does that name come in?
 If a Pirate ship approached and it meant business, it would not fly a black flag.
 It would fly a red flag.
 In French, a red flag could be called a “Jolie Rouge”.
 The red flag meant you are about to be attacked and boarded, prepare drinks and bandages.
 The black flag was flown and quite common but it was simply black.
 Some did use symbols but the most common was not a skull or cross bones or crossed cutlasses.
 The most common was an hour glass.
-The Jolly Rodger is largely a product of Stephenson and Disney.
+The Jolly Rodger, skull and crossbones, is largely a product of Stephenson and Disney.

 The last myth was the point of my journey all along.
 Buried treasure.
 I have already commented on how this has only happened once that I can find.
 But let’s look at the logic of it.
 Pirates were not looking for gold!
 Believe it or not the most valuable thing they could find on a ship, was the ship!
 Gold was not a common cargo.
-What was common was food and medial supplies and regular everyday things like, water.
+What was common was food and medical supplies and regular everyday things like, water.

 The quest was not to find gold, it was rare.
 The quest was to find the common everyday things that we need to survive.
 Even things such as silk or spices were more valuable in some cases than gold.
 But the most desirable was the ship itself.
 They were very expensive and a sizable one or new one was worth a lot either to them as a faster better boat or to sell or salvage.